kphelps/linux/PATCHES.md

 By forcing the “no breakpoints active” path, the guest always takes the same instruction sequence.

 **Impact:**
-- Hardware watchpoints / breakpoints are effectively disabled in the guest.
+- Hardware watchpoints / breakpoints are effectively disabled in determinism builds.
-- Tools relying on DR registers (GDB HW watchpoints, perf HW breakpoints, KGDB) will not work.
+- The following guest features will not work with `CONFIG_GEMVISOR_DETERMINISM=y`:
+  - GDB hardware watchpoints / breakpoints (DR0–DR7)
+  - perf hardware breakpoint events
+  - KGDB/KDB hardware breakpoints
+  - ptrace DR register access (PEEKUSR/POKEUSR)
+- Use software watchpoints instead, or rebuild with `CONFIG_GEMVISOR_DETERMINISM=n` if you need DR‑based debugging (at the cost of determinism guarantees).
 - Deterministic text‑patching paths no longer depend on per‑CPU debug state.

 ## 7. Deterministic CR4 Shadow Updates